pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 In the very early days of long-haul networking, most of the repeaters were owned by the local telephone companies.
 T1 lines, as they were called, couldn't compete with today's fibre connections, but they did provide a speedy (at the time) 1.5Mbps connection.
 For example, in the oil and gas industry of the early 1990s, many of the city offices had wall after wall of T1 lines wired directly into the building.

 T1 wasn't designed for network traffic, exactly,  The idea was to multiplex phone calls on one line via Time-Division Multiplexing.
 TDM split up the call traffic into little digital packets that were sent on a rotating basis.
 The first T1 lines, which showed up around 1962, could handle about 24 calls without the average telephone user noticing.
 Telephone linemen generally could tell by the "clipped" nature of the call, as there is a distinctive flatness to the conversation over a digital TDM circuit.
+These "little digital packets" formed the model for the packet networking we have today.

 The T1 lines used ordinary, double-twisted-pair copper wiring, with repeaters at roughly one-mile intervals (about every fourth pedestal).
 When WAN and MAN networking became a thing, the phone company just repurposed some of those pairs to carry data traffic.
 Many other key elements of TCP/IP, like twisted-pair Ethernet cables, packet-based messaging, and multiplexing, are all just holdovers of the original telephone system, repurposed for computer networking.
 </details>

 <a href="#heading--internet-infrastructure"><h3 id="heading--internet-infrastructure">More about Internet infrastructure</h3></a>

-The Internet is survivable because every computer can connect to every other computer, but that's not standard operating procedure.
+The Internet is theoretically survivable because every computer can connect to every other computer.
+That's not standard operating procedure.
 High-level networks [(Network Service Providers, NSPs)](https://en.wikipedia.org/wiki/Internet_service_provider#firstHeading) connect to at least three top level nodes called Network Access Points (NAPs), aka [Internet Exchange Points](https://en.wikipedia.org/wiki/Internet_exchange_point#firstHeading).
 At these points, packets to jump from one NSP to another.
 NAPs are public access points, Metropolitan Area Exchanges are private.
 These are virtually indistinguishable for the purposes of this discussion.

 As an aside, many of the MAEs are the residue of the phone company's early T1 lines, which was the initial backbone for the Internet.
 These MAEs act just like a NAP for the purposes of this discussion.